 The Royal Palace and National Museum in Phnom Penh

 The next day we caught a bus to Phnom Penh, Cambodia’s capital, about four hour’s drive away.
 On the bus, we were presented with a small box of freshly backed sweet pastries.
-Fortunately for me, T doesn’t eat pastries, so there was a double helping for Ku. (who was hoping that all buses in Cambodia would provide baked goods, but alas, it was not to be!)
+T doesn’t eat pastries, so there was a double helping for Ku. (who was hoping that all buses in Cambodia would provide baked goods, but alas, it was not to be!)

-In Phenom Penh, we visited The Royal Palace, an impressive Khmer-style building with well- maintained gardens.
+In Phnom Penh, we visited The Royal Palace, an impressive Khmer-style building with well- maintained gardens.
 We also went to The National Museum, which houses the largest collection of Khmer art in Cambodia.
 It was a pleasant open building in a very pretty setting and we had never seen so many Buddhas in one place.

 Atrocities of the Khmer Rouge

 Tuol Sleng Genocide Museum is the prison building where the Khmer Rouge committed the worst atrocities imaginable.
 Our visit there was a moving experience.
 The prison cells and torture chambers had been left in exactly the same condition as when the prison was liberated.
 The weapons of torture and shackles were still present.
 In larger rooms, there were row after row of photographs of the victims.
 The dark history of what had taken place within the walls made for an oppressive atmosphere and we left with heavy hearts.

 Kratie – On the Banks of the Mekong

 Our next destination was Kratie in North East Cambodia, situated on the banks of the Mekong River.
 Our bus blew a tyre en-route and we continued for some distance with a flat tyre.
 We eventually stopped, the tyre was changed, and we continued on our journey to Kratie.